grantchen2003/insight-cli/README.md

 ## _directory_
 # Patterns now only apply to directory paths

-# Ignore all directories paths starting with 'main'
+# Ignore all directory paths starting with 'main'
 ^main

 ## _file_
+# Patterns now only apply to file paths

 # Ignore all file paths starting with 'cache'
 ^cache